What Are Jewelry Findings?

 Spacer Bars

 These convenient findings can be used to join together several strands of beads.
 Spacer bars are an excellent idea if you want your bead strands to stay close together but are all the same size, as is the case when making cuff bracelets or chokers.
+Start a miniature collection of unique jewelry findings to create one-of-a-kind pieces.
 It’s best to use spacer bars with two, three, or more holes to make a multi-strand masterpiece.

 Head Pins